Social Security Disability Q&A

 If your Request for Reconsideration of the cessation decision is denied, then you have 10 days to file the SSA-795 Benefit Continuation Election Statement and SSA-3441 Disability Report (both forms per above) and form HA-501-U5 Request for Hearing to keep your benefits going while waiting for a hearing (even if you did not elect continuing benefits with your Request for Reconsideration).
 If you miss the 10-day deadline, your benefits will not continue while waiting for a hearing but you should still file the Request for Hearing appeal within the standard 60-day deadline to appeal the decision to keep your claim going.

 In addition to CDRs, SSI recipients can also be subject to SSI Re-Determinations to review the beneficiary’s income, assets, resources, living arrangements, marital status, etc. Because SSI is basically welfare disability, any time a beneficiary’s total countable resources exceed $2,000, the benefit will be cutoff.
 Re-Determinations are usually done every one to six years OR whenever there is a change in income, living arrangement, or marital status, etc.

 WHEN SHOULD I APPLY FOR SOCIAL SECURITY DISABILITY BENEFITS?

-You should apply for Social Security Disability benefits as soon as possible after you become disabled and unable to work.
-You do not need to wait 12 months to apply, your disability need only be expected to last for at least one year or will result in death.
+You should apply for Social Security Disability/SSI benefits as soon as possible after you become disabled and unable to sustain gainful employment (work).
+You do not need to wait 12 months to apply, your disability need only be expected to last for at least one year without improvement despite compliance with regular medical care (or will result in death).